 "The higher goal of spiritual living is not to amass a wealth of information, but to face sacred moments" -Heschel's The Sabbath

-Wednesday, February 20, 6:30pm: Hillel Computer Room - Rabbi Joel Wolowelsky will be speaking on - Megilla, Zimmun, Kaddish and More New Roles for Modern Women?
+Wednesday, February 20, 6:30pm: Hillel Computer Room - Rabbi Joel Wolowelsky spoke on - Megilla, Zimmun, Kaddish and More New Roles for Modern Women?

 Tuesday, Feb 19, 7:00-8:00pm: Orthodoxy and Homosexuality: A Rabbi's Journey and Thoughts

 Can one be religious and gay?
 How does one straddle the cultural and religious divides?
 What are the religious responses to homosexuality?
-Come hear Orthodox Rabbi Steven Greenberg talk about his experience coming out and how he reconciles the clash between Orthodox Judaism and homosexuality.
-Q&A following the lecture.
+Orthodox Rabbi Steven Greenberg spoke about his experience coming out and how he reconciles the clash between Orthodox Judaism and homosexuality.